JorgeCastilloPrz/AndroidColorX/README.md

 val hex = colorHsl.asHex()
 val cmyk = colorHsl.asCmyk()
 val hsla = colorHsl.asHsla()
+val hsv = colorHsl.asHsv()
 ```

 The same extensions **are available for all the mentioned color types**.
 Note that when converting from a color with an alpha component (i.e: `ARGB` or `HSLA`) to one without it (i.e: `RGB` or `HSL`) it will be a lossy conversion.
 If it's the other way around, conversions will assume full alpha (255 or 1f).

+Also note that conversions from colors that store their components as `Float` (i.e: cmyk, hsl, hsla) to colors that store them as `Int` (i.e: RGBColor, ColorInt) and back will imply precision loss.

 ### Shades and tints